groovy/groovy-windows-installer/trunk/groovy/modules/installers/windows/NSIS-Groovy/ReadmeFirst.txt

 location of the native launcher.
 The groovy version influences the final name of the installer.

-The launch scripts are setting the following variables:
+The launch scripts are setting a lot of variables that you should adapt to your needs.

-SOURCE_VERSION defines the version of the release SOURCE_DIR     is the full path to the groovy install directory NATIVE_DIR     is the full path to the native launcher
+They are explained at the head of the setup.nsi file.

 Most probably you only have to set these variables and you are happy to go.